CP1401/Practicals/prac_03/README.md

 As with each new practical, create a new directory (folder) in your existing practicals project.
 **Do not make a new project!**
 Call your new folder `prac_03` and put all of your practical 3 files in this folder.
-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p3questions.txt`.
 By now you should be able to use PyCharm easily enough to edit text files.

 ## Quick Questions

-Answer these quick questions in your `questions.txt` file.
+Answer these quick questions in your `p3questions.txt` file.
 For questions 3-6, calculate the result of the expression using the following as the variable values:

 ```python